 1. Budgeting: Create a budget that allows you to live 1-2 standards below your means.
 This might involve cutting back on non-essential expenses and finding more affordable alternatives for necessary ones.

-2. Saving: Allocate a portion of your income to savings each month.
+2. Saving: Allocate a portion of your income to monthly savings.
 The power of compounding can grow even a modest surplus significantly over time.

 3. Investing: Deploy your savings into the markets.
 Buffett has consistently praised index funds as a reliable way for most investors to gain exposure to the market.
 These funds offer diversification and have historically provided solid returns over the long term.